AutiHero: Engaging Parents in Creating Personalized, Multi-path Social Narratives for Autistic Children: Discussion

-One distinctive feature of \sysname{} is that parents themselves take the lead in the entire story creation process---from selecting target behaviors to reflecting child's interests, and reading the stories to their children.
-This approach offers several advantages.
-It empowers parents to participate as active agents in the intervention process, ensures that the stories are relevant to children’s everyday contexts, and allows parents to address both immediate challenges and broader developmental goals.
-Parents also reported that the process of creating, reviewing, and reading stories served as an opportunity to reflect more deliberately on their parenting strategies and communication styles.
+\sysname{} empowered parents to take an active role in creating social narratives, engage in the intervention, ground the stories in children’s real-life contexts by leveraging their knowledge of their children, and address both immediate challenges and long-term developmental goals.
+Parents also reported that the process of creating, reviewing, and reading stories prompted reflections on their parenting strategies and communication styles.

-At the same time, parent-driven selection of behaviors raises important considerations regarding appropriateness and safety.
-Parents may sometimes prioritize behaviors based on personal values or situational frustrations rather than evidence-based intervention priorities~\cite{brookman2006parenting}, potentially leading to misalignment with the child’s developmental needs.
-In some cases, parents may attempt to modify behaviors closely tied to autism-specific traits (\eg{}, stimming), where overly controlling or punitive framing could impose emotional burdens or stress on the child~\cite{kapp2019people}.
-Moreover, variability in parents’ knowledge of child development and autism may lead to the varied effectiveness of the stories.
+In the meantime, parent-driven topic selection also raises important considerations on appropriateness and safety.
+Parents may prioritize behaviors based on personal values or spontaneous frustrations rather than evidence-based intervention priorities~\cite{brookman2006parenting}, prone to misalignment with the child’s developmental needs.
+In our study, some parents attempted to modify behaviors closely tied to autism-specific traits (\eg{}, stimming), where overly controlling or punitive framing could impose emotional stress on the child~\cite{kapp2019people}.

-These risks highlight the need for system design that respects parental autonomy while also providing appropriate guidance and safeguards.
-For example, \sysname{} could incorporate scaffolding mechanisms or topic recommendations tailored to developmental levels, drawing on ADI-R. The system could also provide model stories that demonstrate how to address sensitive behaviors in supportive and constructive ways, enabling parents to create content that is both safe and effective.
-In this way, parent-driven story creation can retain its advantages of personal relevance and practical applicability, while minimizing the risk of misdirection and more responsibly supporting the developmental and behavioral growth of autistic children.
+These risks highlight the need to balance the autonomy of parents with appropriate guidance and safeguards.
+For example, \sysname{} could incorporate scaffolding mechanisms or topic recommendations tailored to developmental levels~\cite{kim2013multisite}.
+The system could also provide model stories that demonstrate supportive ways to address sensitive behaviors in supportive and constructive ways, enabling parents to create content that is both safe and therapeutically sound.
+In this way, parent-driven story creation can retain its advantages of personal relevance and practical applicability, while minimizing the risk of misdirection and more responsibly supporting the growth of autistic children.